-Scratching yourself after picking your (but not anothers) nose (the anterior nares is where staph tends to be carried, except, perhaps, for the new strain of MRSA sweeping the nation).
+Scratching yourself after picking your (but not anothers) nose (the anterior nares is where S. aureus tends to be carried.

 I read somewhere recently (in other words I cannot find the reference) that if your pillow is 5 years old by weight it is 20% skin, mites and bacteria.
 More people have bought new pillows after I have told them that).